- Pre-configured modular system

 The MCS2 Series is based on a highly modular system concept which allows SmarAct to provide you with a perfectly adapted and pre-configured control system.
 The following modules of the MCS2 modular system are available.

-Main Controller Module with communication interface
+Main Controller Module with Driver Module and communication interface:

 This module converts the analog sensor data into digitized data which is processed by the main controller module.